datarootsio/your-best-bet/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

+Explore and command the powers of our pipeline.

-For these examples to work -> you need to move to the root dir of the dbt project, i.e. `dbt_your_best_bet`
+For these examples to work -> you need to move to the root dir of the dbt project, i.e. `dbt_your_best_bet`.

 ### MWE for a simulation